 It was the perfect time so we sold our house (and belongings) and left.
 It was risky, but we wanted to live life without regrets and shake up our lives a little.
 It was super hard to say goodbye to friends and family but we knew we had a short window.
 And so far it’s been amazing!!”

 “My husband is a carpenter and because there were these big earthquakes 6 years ago, there is a lot of work still to be done.”

 What Do You Like About Living in Christchurch?

 “I like the people!
 New Zealanders are happy people always ready to lend a hand.
 From the moment we arrived, we have met so many incredibly kind people.
 Kiwis are so friendly and they care about their “neighbors”.

 There is also quite a sense of community.
 It might be part of a city coming together after such devastating earthquakes all those years ago, but it makes you feel a little less homesick.

 On top of that Christchurch is a very diverse city with people from all over the world living here and the weather is pretty nice too.”

-What is the expat community like in Christchurch?
+What Is the Expat / International Community like in Christchurch?